asapdotid/dcc-traefik-cf-https/README.md

 ## Author Information

-This Docker Compose Traefik Proxy + SSL was created in 2022 by [Asapdotid](https://github.com/asapdotid) 🚀
+This Docker Compose Traefik HTTPS was created in 2022 by [Asapdotid](https://github.com/asapdotid) 🚀